osabased/horizon/experience-optimization.md

 - **Experience Record ABI**: how replayable session experience is represented as a ledger-backed manifest.
 - **Observation Capability ABI**: what the host/session actually allowed Horizon to observe.
 - **Harness Candidate ABI**: how retrieval, pack, validation, and policy deltas are represented.
+- **Confounding Register ABI**: how candidate uncertainty, causal ambiguity, and possible false attribution are represented.
+- **Candidate Interaction ABI**: how potentially conflicting candidates are detected, tested, stacked, or blocked.
-- **Optimization Run ABI**: how candidate traces, scorecards, ablations, regressions, and decisions are stored.
+- **Optimization Run ABI**: how candidate traces, scorecards, ablations, regressions, interactions, and decisions are stored.
 - **Promotion Decision ABI**: how accepted, rejected, quarantined, reverted, and retired decisions are represented.
+- **Policy Registry ABI**: how promoted candidate changes become scoped, versioned, reversible policy.
-- **Rejected Hypothesis ABI**: how failed candidate ideas are preserved with counterevidence and invalidators.
+- **Rejected Hypothesis ABI**: how failed candidate ideas are preserved with counterevidence, confounders, and invalidators.

 Optional later: